 Any student who is, or has been convicted of a crime must report this conviction to the Director of the PN program immediately.
-The student must check "yes" to the question on the Arkansas application and provide a letter of explanation, a copy of the court docket and evidence/documentation that all fines and restitution has been paid.
+The student must check "yes" to the question on the Arkansas application and provide a letter of explanation, a copy of the court docket and evidence/documentation that all fines and restitution have been paid.
 Each case will be evaluated on an individual basis.
 The student may or may not be required to make an appearance before the State Board of Nursing and ask permission to write the NCLEX-PN.
-The results of the criminal background check must be received prior to issuance of a permanent license.
-A state criminal background check will be required for all applicants for initial licensees for RNs, LPNs, LPTNs, RNPs and APNs.
+A state criminal background check will be required for eligibility to take NCLEX.
 The background check will be conducted by the Arkansas State Police and shall be completed no earlier than twelve (12) months prior to application for initial licensure.
-The fee of \$15 will be incurred by the student.
+The fee of \$47 will be incurred by the student.
+Completion of the nursing program is no guarantee of eligibility to take NCLEX-PN.

 The Nursing substance abuse policy includes random drug testing.
-(See Practical Nursing Policy & Procedures Handbook for details.)
+(See PN program guide.)

-Practical Nursing students are required to meet more strigent attendance and grading guidelines.
-Students must pass PN exit exam before taking state boards.
+Practical Nursing students are required to meet more stringent attendance and grading guidelines.
 Students are required to maintain a 76% average in each class in which they are enrolled.
-The attendance requirements are explained in detail in the Practical Nursing Policy & Procedures Handbook.
+The attendance requirements are explained in detail in the Practical Nursing Program guide.
+Students may be required to successfully complete a competency exam before graduation.